HomeDiscoverContact

 To preserve reporting integrity, Nythy applies graduated measures — mainly through human moderation — against manifestly unfounded reports or repeatedly manifestly illegal content.

-Warning to reporter for manifestly abusive report (admin warn_reporter action)
+Warning to the reporter for a manifestly abusive report

 Each restrictive measure may generate a Statement of Reasons and appeal procedure (Section 7)